POINT OF VIEW

 We wanted to make a difference.
 Leave a mark.
 Be proud of something.
 So in 1978, we joined forces with the U.S. military to produce the HGU-4/P Aviator for fighter pilots.
 Each Aviator is built to strict guidelines of MIL-S-25948 standards, a 20-page document detailing the most complex manufacturing specs around.

-The Only Remaining Metal Eyewear Company in the US.
+The Only Metal Eyewear Company to Never Leave the US.

 Today, Randolph is still family-owned and -operated.
 And are still handcrafting the finest eyewear with top-grade materials, classic designs and a relentless attention to detail and quality.
 But what’s different about Randolph?
-All the other eyewear manufactures have gone overseas.
-Randolph decided to stay here.
+Randolph decided to never move the manufacturing process overseas.
+We support American jobs and have kept the traditions of artisan metal working alive right here in Randolph, MA.

 Engineered to Last.